IC Markets Only Offers FX & CFD Products

 Before looking at why having only CFDs products available is such a weakness, it’s important to understand what other instruments IC Markets could be offering to broaden its appeal.
 The most basic investment instruments, of course, are shares of stock.
 Though the traditional stock market lacks the high-risk, high-reward dynamic of the Forex and CFDs market, it has been shown time and again to be an excellent option for building long-term wealth.
 Historically, adjusting for fluctuations caused by the normal business cycle, the stock market gains an average of about 7 percent each year.
 Of course, short-term stock trading can also be used to generate income by anticipating upcoming stock movements and trading in accordance with those predictions.

 Next in the chain of investment instruments are commodities such as oil, gold, silver, platinum, palladium and various agricultural outputs.
 Commodities provide crucial balance to currency markets, as they have historically been considered a safer, less volatile place to invest money when currencies become too unpredictable.
 Gold, in particular, has often been a stable haven for investors when stock and commodity markets are experiencing downturns.
+If you are after a broker offering the widest range of commodities then have a look at our IC Markets vs easyMarkets and Plus500 review.

 Indices are another class of assets that IC Markets lacks the ability to trade.
 Indices are effectively large groups of stocks that are traded collectively.
 A prime example of a stock index is the well-known Dow Jones Industrial Index.
 When investors trade on indices, they are effectively investing based on the collective performance of the stocks contained within an index, rather than on any one individual stock.